barumau/panlingue/eng/109_karloge.md

 The agent performs or "causes" an action, and the patient receives or "experiences" the action.

-There are three types of verbs in Pandunia:
+There are three types of verbs in Panlingue:

 1. Agent-oriented verbs: The subject does the action in the SVO word order.
    The the verb ends in **-a**.